Altrix-One/stock-take-mobile/WARP.md

 - Nex Bridge is required on the Frappe/ERPNext server for this app.
 - OAuth client in Frappe should be configured with:
+  - App Name: Cohenix ESS
-  - Redirect URIs: stockcount://oauth2redirect
+  - Redirect URIs: cohenixess://oauth2redirect
-  - Default Redirect URI: stockcount://oauth2redirect
+  - Default Redirect URI: cohenixess://oauth2redirect
   - Grant Type: Authorization Code
   - Response Type: Code
 - On first launch, the app requests: